• Health

 Individual-level data on vaccination status would be needed to demonstrate whether there was an association between booster vaccination and mortality, but the study didn’t include such data.
 By contrast, many other studies did include individual-level data and found that boosters reduced mortality, as we’ll discuss in the next section.

 All these limitations together indicate that the causal link between COVID-19 boosters and mortality from COVID-19 claimed by The People’s Voice isn’t convincingly established by Girma and Paton’s study.
-It’s not surprising then, that the authors didn’t discuss or include this observation in their conclusions.

 Other available studies contradict the claim and show that COVID-19 boosters reduced mortality

-Many other studies investigated the effectiveness of COVID-19 vaccines and boosters against mortality.
+Many other studies investigated the effectiveness of COVID-19 vaccines and boosters against COVID-19 mortality.
 These studies generally used statistical approaches that differed from those used by Girma and Paton.

 They relied on individual-level data, where the vaccination status of people who died was known.
 This isn’t to say that one approach is superior to the other, but that those individual-level studies provided another type of information that wasn’t mentioned in The People’s Voice article.